Equality and Diversity Policy

 The publicity and recruitment policies of the Service should be reviewed at regular intervals to ensure that:

-- Course publicity stresses the Service policy for Equality and Diversity
+- Course publicity including the website promotes the Service policy for Equality and Diversity

 - The service continually assesses impacts on structural and operating model changes to ensure it continues to meet its statutory obligations.

-- Equality and diversity is positively promoted in teaching, learning and assessment
+- Equality and Diversity is considered and positively promoted in teaching, learning and assessment including when recruiting, delivering apprenticeship training, and working with employers and apprentices.

 - Positive action takes place to increase engagement with those that are disadvantaged.

-- The on line course listing includes a discrete section drawing the attention of prospective learners to services such as childcare provision, fee concessions, and provision for adults with learning difficulties and/or disabilities, additional learning support, Discretionary Learner Support fund, Community Learning Bursary Fund and 19 + Advanced Loan Bursary Fund and the compliments and complaints procedures.
-Additional documentation is made available to all learners via the ACL Charter and Learner Handbook.
+- The online course listing includes a discrete section drawing the attention of prospective learners to services such as childcare provision, fee concessions, and provision for adults with learning difficulties and/or disabilities, additional learning support, Discretionary Learner Support fund, Community Learning Bursary Fund and 19 + Advanced Loan Bursary Fund and the compliments and complaints procedures.
+Additional documentation is made available to all learners via the Web site and Learner induction.

 - Accessible documentation can be provided and made available upon request, dependent on budget position and ECC policy.